Hazardous household waste

 - Old cathode ray tube television or computer screens

 - Plasterboard or cement products

 It is the responsibility of the householder to take their hazardous waste to the local household waste recycling centre or make arrangements with a private contractor.

 How do I know if any of my waste is hazardous?

-Most hazardous chemicals are labelled with the orange and black symbols - download the hazardous chemicals leaflet at the bottom of this page or visit the HSE (Health and Safety Executive) website for full details on classification, symbols, abbreviations, risk and safety phrases.
+Most hazardous chemicals are labelled with the orange and black symbols - visit the HSE (Health and Safety Executive) website for full details on hazard symbols.